a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

 At a high level, our upgrade tutorial will perform the following steps:

 1. Back up the ledger and MSPs.
-2. Upgrade the orderer binaries to Fabric v1.2.
+2. Upgrade the orderer binaries to Mchain v1.2.
-3. Upgrade the peer binaries to Fabric v1.2.
+3. Upgrade the peer binaries to Mchain v1.2.
 4. Enable the new v1.2 capability.

 .. note:: In production environments, the orderers and peers can simultaneously